imashwani/fastNews/README.md

 Implemented using newsapi.org, retorofit for api calls and RoomDb for offline storage, Frgaments for most of the views, WorkManager from android arch for Recuurent Notification

-Download the apk here https://drive.google.com/open?id=1183RXKBK90ghdI5WYE3Kw6p5046-I3oz
+Download the apk in release section https://github.com/imashwani/fastNews/releases/tag/v1.0

 **Set1:** TrendingNewsFragment, LocalNewsFragment with View pager and searchFragment